COMP4651-24fall/project-group-11/README.md

 Starter code of COMP4651 group project

 To run our code, checkout branch main, use docker compose, env variable is outdated, plz ask for the new one if needed.
+To safe cost, the frontend app deployed on EC2 is stopped.
+Please contact us to restart the app.
 Checkout branch lambda and cd server to see the code deployed on Amazon lambda.